MPDPilot/MPDPilot-website/_pages/privacypolicy.md

 ## 4. Data Sharing and Disclosure

 We do not sell, rent, or trade any of the information collected through our app, including the app logs.
-We may share the collected information in an aggregated and anonymized form with third parties for analytical and statistical purposes.
+We store the collected information in an aggregated and anonymized form on the virtual private server, for the internal use only.

 ## 5. Data Retention

 We retain the collected information, including the app logs, for as long as necessary to fulfill the purposes outlined in this Privacy Policy.
-Once the information is no longer required, we will securely delete or anonymize it.
+Once the information is no longer required, we will securely delete it.

 ## 6. Security